bramtervoort/ya-ember-precompiler/README.md

 -----------------------------
 Its simple I could easyer make a new compile script myself than get the other compilers to work on windows.

-The other compilers either use jQuery (with wont build for me on windows), or slack behind the current ember / handlebars version so much I kept running in to trouble every time I wanted to update to the next ember release.
-I build this script in 2 day's (3 hours to figure out howto compile ember, 1 for writing the script and the rest for figuring out howto bundle and publish stuf).
+The other compilers either use jQuery (with won't build for me on windows), or slack behind the current ember / handlebars version so much I kept running in to trouble every time I wanted to update to the next ember release.
+I build this script in 2 day's (3 hours to figure out howto compile ember, 1 hour for writing the script and the other time for figuring out how to bundle and publish stuf to npm).

 I just took the 'ember-handlebars-compiler' module, patched it so it would work standalone in nodes and there I had my own compile script.
 Easy to keep up to date and easy to install.
 O and easy to use in symfony 2.